The Istria nudist resorts have always been the most popular meeting points in central Europe for naturists all over the world.

 The Kazela resort is only 2 km from Medulin and 12 km south of Pula, covering an ample area with its own beach (1,5 km long) and separated nudist beach.

-It is provided with modern sanitary facilities, electric connection points and camp refrigerators, restaurant, snack bars, sports grounds, dancing terrace, so you get the full package here and you’ll have no reasons to be disappointed.
+There, you will find the dedicated naturist beach, which is provided with modern sanitary facilities, electric connection points and camp refrigerators, restaurant, snack bars, sports grounds, dancing terrace, so you get the full package here and you’ll have no reasons to be disappointed.

 The best accommodation can be found at the Kazela resort or for those traveling by car or just looking for a campsite, the Kazela campsite, one of the largest of Croatia’s camping sites, is also a great choice.